mmvergara/solidifying-javascript-foundations/src/content/blog/nan.md

 console.log(NaN === NaN); // false
 ```

-This isn't a bug—it's by design.
+This isn't a bug it's by design.
 According to the ECMAScript spec, NaN is "unordered" with respect to other values, including itself.
 This means you can't use `===` to check for NaN.
 Instead, you need to use `Number.isNaN()`:

 ```javascript
 console.log(Number.isNaN(NaN)); // true